sap-tutorials/Tutorials/tutorials/odata-dd-2-resources/odata-dd-2-resources.md

 - `/odata/odata-csdl-xml/v4.01/os/odata-csdl-xml-v4.01-os.docx`
 - `/odata/odata-json-format/v4.01/os/odata-json-format-v4.01-os.docx`

-These are all "OASIS Standard" documents, with the "os" stage identifier.
+These are all "OASIS Standard" documents, each with the "os" stage identifier.

 Here are the rest of the standards: